fluhus/blini/paper/paper.md

 Therefore, Blini is effective for sequences at least 25 times longer than the chosen scale value.
 For the default value of 100,
-sequences shorter than 2500 are likely to be falsely missed.
+sequences shorter than 2,500 bases are likely to be falsely missed.
 This can be seen in Figure 3,
 where clustering of sequences of length 1000+ bases was less accurate with a scale value of 200.